 You'll have to conduct a name and trademark search to make sure no one else is using the name you want to use (or a very similar name) to market similar products or services.
 You should also check with your county clerk's office to see whether your proposed name is already on the list of fictitious or assumed business names in your county.
 If you find that your chosen name (or a very similar one) is registered as a trademark, or is listed on a fictitious or assumed name register, you shouldn't use it.

 If you're organizing your business as a corporation, LLC, or limited partnership, you must also make sure your business name isn't the same as that of an existing corporation, LLC, or limited partnership in your state.
-If a name that is identical or very similar to your proposed business name turns up in your state's database, you'll have to choose another.
+If a name that's identical or very similar to your proposed business name turns up in your state's database, you'll have to choose another.

 The legal name of a business is the official name of the person or entity that owns a business.
 If you are the only owner of your business, then its legal name is simply your full name.

 If your business is a general partnership, and you have a written partnership agreement that gives a name to the partnership, then that name is the legal name of the business.
 Otherwise, the legal name of a general partnership consists of the last names of the owners.

-Your business's legal name will be required on all government forms and applications, and is particularly important to use on your application for a federal employer identification number.
+Your business's legal name will be required on all government forms and applications, and it's particularly important to use on your application for a federal employer identification number.

 If you plan to use a name that's different from your business's legal name, you'll need to register the name you want to use with a government agency.
 For more information, see, What Is a DBA?